Counseling (COUN)

 Introduction to profession of counseling: history, accreditation, licensure, organizational structure, advocacy, and use of technology.
 Ethical problems in counseling with specific attention given to the American Counseling Association Code of Ethics.
 PREREQ: Admission to the Master of Counseling Program or permission of instructor.

-COUN 6623 Lifestyle and Career Development: 2 semester hours.
+COUN 6623 Career Development: 2 semester hours.

 Career development theories and decision-making models for counselors including career resources and materials.
 PREREQ: Admission to the Master of Counseling Program.